LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Multi-threading programming

-High level multi-threading programming is available when running Logtalk with selected backend Prolog compilers, allowing objects to support both synchronous and asynchronous messages.
+High-level multi-threading programming is available when running Logtalk with selected backend Prolog compilers, allowing objects to support both synchronous and asynchronous messages.
 Threaded engines, independent and-parallelism, and competitive